aws-samples/arc-zonal-shift-demo/README.md

 These can be used as examples to create both hard and grey failures and use ELB health checks or Zonal Shift to recover from them.

+## How to deploy the template

+Use the command below, but swap in a valid email address

+% aws cloudformation create-stack \
+        --region $REGION \
+        --stack-name arc-zonal-shift-demo \
+        --template-body file://ARC-Zonal-Shift-Demo.json  \
+        --capabilities CAPABILITY_NAMED_IAM \
+        --parameters 'ParameterKey=OperatorEMail,ParameterValue=$EMAIL'

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.